rpm-software-management/dnf/doc/conf_ref.rst

 ``password``
     :ref:`string <string-label>`

-    The password to use for connecting to repo with basic HTTP authentication.
+    The password to use for connecting to a repository with basic HTTP authentication.
 Empty by default.

 ``proxy``
     :ref:`string <string-label>`

     URL of a proxy server to connect through.
-Set to the empty string to disable the proxy setting inherited from the main section and use the direct connection instead.
+Set to an empty string to disable the proxy setting inherited from the main section and use direct connection instead.
 The expected format of this option is ``<scheme>://<ip-or-hostname>[:port]``.
     (For backward compatibility, '_none_' can be used instead of the empty string.)

     Note: The curl environment variables (such as ``http_proxy``) are effective if this option is unset.
 See the ``curl`` man page for details.